nh-server/switch-guide/docs/extras/installing_android.md

 This page will also *not* detail things such as rooting and overclocking; external links to these types of additions can be found in the [Power User Guides](#power-user-guides) section at the bottom of this page.

 ## Requirements:
-- A Nintendo Switch console that is capable of running Hekate. <br>
+- A Nintendo Switch console that is capable of running hekate. <br>
 - A microSD card *larger than* 8GB.
     - Please consult the [Switchroot microSD Card Guide](https://wiki.switchroot.org/wiki/sd-card-guide) before buying!
 - A good quality, data-transfer capable USB-A to USB-C cable.